Silje32/Movie_Review_Api/README.md

 4. Make a req, res function and create a try catch block.
 5. Inside the try block make a hashedPwd await function. const hashedPwd = await bcrypt.hash(pwd,10);

-# How to integrate SQLite:

-1. In the terminal write: npm install better-sqlite3.
-2. Check in package.json that the file is properly installed:
-   "dependencies"
-   "better-sqlite3"

 # How to make a Json Web Token: